ryanleeallred/ryanleeallred.com/content/blog/outside-my-door/index.md

 ---
 title: "We should be Marveling"
 date: "2023-05-01"
-description: "I'm going to learn about whatever catches my eye and relay the interesting bits about what I learn here on this site."
+description: "I am insanely curious and I want to inspire others to become more curious and then to marvel at what they learn because it makes life so much more fascinating.
+Join me on my journey, and let’s marvel together."
 tags: ["Marvelings"]
 ---

 >"When you ask creative people how they did something, they feel a little guilty because they didn't really do it, they just saw something.
 It seemed obvious to them after a while.
 That's because they were able to connect experiences they've had and synthesize new things." -Steve Jobs

 I am a person who likes to look for connections.
 I’ve done it all my life.
 Wherever I'm at, I like to pause, look around, pick out individual items, and then ask myself, “Okay, what do I really know about that thing?”
 And often, I know nothing at all.